ChiNguyen27/chinguyen27.github.io/README.md

 Hi, I'm Chi 👋

-I’m a Data Scientist dedicated to building intellengt AI agents that drives solutions across sectors including tax, finance and energy sectors.
+I’m a Data Scientist dedicated to building intelligent AI agents that drives solutions across sectors including tax, finance and energy sectors.
 I hold a Ph.D. in applied AI, and have a strong passionate about writing about technology and daily life story.

 I'm a coastal city in Vietnam, only an 1.5 hour  from stunning to Halong Bay.
 Life in my hometown is surrounded by aroma of seafood and the gentle breeze of the sea.